apache/phoenix-connectors/phoenix5-spark3/README.md

 UPSERT INTO INPUT_TABLE (ID, COL1, COL2) VALUES (1, 'test_row_1', 1);
 UPSERT INTO INPUT_TABLE (ID, COL1, COL2) VALUES (2, 'test_row_2', 2);
 ```

-you can load from an input table and save to an output table as a DataFrame as follows in Scala:
+You can load from an input table and save to an output table as a DataFrame as follows:

+Scala example:
 ```scala
 import org.apache.spark.SparkContext
 import org.apache.spark.sql.{SQLContext, SparkSession, SaveMode}